sharktacos/OpenColorIO-configs/docs/Premiere.md

-# Premiere Pro
+# Exporting OpenEXR from camera RAW with Premiere Pro

 ## Overview

-There are many possible ways to work in Premiere Pro.
-The most common is to work in Rec.709 with proxy video clips.
-These would later be swapped out with the high res footage in the [conform](VFXpulls.md) stage of production with an EDL/XML/AFF file.
+For debayering camera RAW files into OpenEXR our recommended workflow is exporting an XML file from Premiere, importing this into Davinci Resolve, and dabayer your footage there.
+Broadly speaking Premiere is a great software for editing in Rec.709, but was not designed for scene-referred color management or debayering camera RAW footage.
+If you would like to go this route for a VFX pull, it is [outlined here](VFXPulls.html).

-It is possible to debayer camera RAW footage in Premiere for some camera RAW types (ARRI and RED).
-This is a rather complex process that involves installing a plugin, downloading an OCIO config, and changing a lot of settings in Premiere.
-On top of that Premiere will be very slow.
-An alternative workflow is to export an XML file from Premiere and read this into Davinci Resolve and dabayer your footage there.
-This is simple to do, works with all camera types, and is fast.
-Plus Resolve is free.
+It is possible to debayer camera RAW footage in Premiere for some camera RAW types (ARRI and RED), and export OpenEXR files using OpenColorIO (OCIO).
+That alternate workflow is decribed below.

+Note that traditional 10-bit DPX files are not recommended, as they are not sufficient to contain all the information captured by modern digital cameras (For example RED camera RAW files are 16-bit).
+In contrast, OpenEXR is 16-bit float with a dynamic range of 30+ exposure stops.

+We work in an ACES pipeline for VFX, but are also able to accomidate other workflows.

-## Debayering in Premiere
+## Setup

-The free [OCIO plugin for After Effects](https://fnordware.blogspot.com/2012/05/opencolorio-for-after-effects.html) also works in Premiere Pro.
+Download the free [OCIO plugin for After Effects](https://fnordware.blogspot.com/2012/05/opencolorio-for-after-effects.html) also works in Premiere Pro.
 You just need to place it in the common plugin folder, which on Windows is:<br>

 | Platform	| Path
 |-----------|---------------------------------------------------------------